jonhoo/bus/README.md

 happening for the single-consumer case.
 For cases where cloning is expensive, `Arc` should be used instead.

-In a single-producer, single-consumer setup (which is the only one that Bus and `mpsc::sync_channel` both support), Bus gets ~2x the performance of `mpsc::sync_channel` on my machine.
+In a single-producer, single-consumer setup, Bus is ~7x faster then `std::sync::mpsc::sync_channel` on my machine.
+It's ~2x slower than `crossbeam-channel`.
 YMMV.
 You can check your performance on Nightly using

 ```console
 $ cargo bench --features bench